MohammedBenouisse11/my-first/README.md

 # how to use our repositerie
 ``
-$ pkg update && upgade -y
+$  pkg update && upgrade -y
 ``